ibmresilient/resilient-community-apps/fn_cisco_amp4ep/README.md

 ## Environment

-This package requires that it is installed on a RHEL platform and that the resilient-circuits application is running.
+This package requires that it is installed on a RHEL or CentOS platform and that the resilient-circuits application is running.
 Install this package with 'pip', or `python setup.py install`.
 To set the config values in the app.config file with a new resilient instance run `resilient-circuits config -c`.
 To set the config values in the app.config file with an existing resilient instance run `resilient-circuits config -u`.